thatseant/NUSTown/README.md

 An App for NUS students and visitors.

+Import into Android Studio to test the app.

 [Completed]
 1. Present entries from Firebase Cloud Firestore database on FrontEnd
+2. Retrieve events from Instagram, Telegram, Website, Email and store in database.

 [Working on]
-1. Retrieve events from Instagram, Telegram, Website, Email and store in database.
-[By June 1]

 [Unresolved]